 Printers Row is a beautiful enclave — a hidden gem in the middle of hectic city life.
 It’s a tight-knit community that shows there are some real upsides to being small.
 The location is so perfect for easy access to the lake, Grant Park, Millennium Park or Soldier Field, and it has access to all types of transportation.
 This makes city amenities easily accessible but gives Printers Row the feel of small town life and some peace of mind.

 I hope you enjoyed our guide to Printers Row and will use the information here to go explore this interesting part of Chicago.
 Check out our other neighborhood guides as well!
 See you next time on The Grid.

-This new Sun-Times video series showcases the best of Chicago’s neighborhoods (and suburbs!) by turning a spotlight on the people, places and things that make our city one-of-a-kind.
-Look for a new video episode each Wednesday on the Chicago Sun-Times website. #thegrid.
+This new Sun-Times video series showcases the best of Chicago’s neighborhoods by turning a spotlight on the people, places and things that make our city one-of-a-kind.
+Look for a new video episodes on the Chicago Sun-Times website.
 We hope you will watch, read and share all of The Grid stories!

 - Episode 1: Logan Square

 - Episode 8: Bronzeville

 - Episode 12: Boystown